Read time: 8 minutes

 The "Target individual users" section of the targeting tab allows you to assign individual users to a particular flag variation.

 We recommend using individual user targeting for very small numbers of individual users.
 Targeting more than 10,000 users individually may cause performance degradation, because the SDK takes longer to initialize when the targeting rules payload is large.
 To learn more about targeting many users, read Targeting rules based on user attributes.

 If your application is already sending data back to LaunchDarkly, you can search for users by name, email address, or user key.
 These strings are case sensitive.
 Hover over the user row to see more attributes for that user.

 If you need to target a user that LaunchDarkly doesn't know about, you can enter their key manually.
 These users display in yellow until they encounter a feature flag.

-In the screenshot below, seven users are seeing the
+In the screenshot below, we see which users are seeing the

 true variation of the "Show new dashboard" flag.
 That flag is targeted to them.
 This means that these users will see the new dashboard when they access it.

 You can remove a user from a flag's targeting list by clicking the user's name.

 - In the "Target individual users" section, find the name of the user you wish to remove.